Revised September 22, 2022

-Click here for the list of Resource Offices for reporting allegations of sexual misconduct and other forms of student mistreatment
+See the list of resource offices for reporting allegations of sexual misconduct and other forms of student mistreatment, below.

-The purpose of this policy and guideline is to promote a positive learning environment for medical students and to outline the procedures for reporting and addressing alleged incidents of student mistreatment.
-This document includes information related to the University of Pennsylvania's policy on Sexual Misconduct.
+Purpose: The purpose of this policy and guideline is to promote a positive learning environment for medical students and to outline the procedures for reporting and addressing alleged incidents of student mistreatment.
+This document includes information related to the University of Pennsylvania's Policy on Sexual Misconduct.

 This policy also ensures compliance with LCME Standard 3.6 which states: